TurtleCode84/cdn/README.md

 # cdn

-Content Delivery Node for some of the images &amp; scripts I reuse
+Content Delivery Node for some of the images & scripts I reuse.